Search and discovery on YouTube

 - TRUTH: Search considers many signals, including the watch time of a particular video for a particular query.

 Suggested Videos are a personalized collection of videos that an individual viewer may be interested in watching next, based on prior activity.
-Based on studies of YouTube consumption have shown that viewers tend to watch a lot more when they get recommendations from a variety of channels, and suggested videos do just that.
+Studies of YouTube consumption have shown that viewers tend to watch a lot more when they get recommendations from a variety of channels, and suggested videos do just that.
 Suggested Videos are ranked to maximize engagement for the viewer.
 Signals that contribute to these recommendations include:

 - Videos that viewers watch along with the current video, or videos that are topically related.
 They could be videos from the same channel, or from a different channel.

 - Videos from a viewer’s past watch history.
+Learn more about YouTube watch history.

-Suggested Videos are shown to viewers on the right side of the watch page under (‘Up next’), below the video on the mobile app, and as the next video in autoplay.
+Suggested Videos are shown to viewers on the right side of the watch page under ‘Up next’, below the video on the mobile app, and as the next video in autoplay.

-- Long endings may delay viewers from watching more, try to be mindful of how your videos end.
+- Long endings may delay viewers from watching more, so try to be mindful of how your videos end.

-- Use playlists, links, cards and end-screens to suggest the next video.
+- Use playlists, links, cards, and end screens to suggest the next video.

 - Develop a series of videos that are organically connected.